 When to Include or Avoid Fats Pre-Workout

 Healthy fats like olive oil or peanut butter work well before endurance training.
 But for short, intense sessions, skip the fat.
+Looking for the best foods to eat before pre-workout?
+Try something easy on your stomach like whole-grain bread with egg whites.

 What to eat before taking pre workout